oumaima-sboui/PySpark-SQL-MLib/README.md

 ## Parts
-* from PySpark SQL we have used commands for data processing and manipulation.
+* from PySpark SQL we have used commands and queries for data processing and manipulation.
 * from PySpark MLlib  we have deployed the linear regression model training and its related commands.